StevenMayher/432-2022/projectB/proposal_plans.md

 Out 2 | Number of deaths due to suicide per 100,000 population RQ 2 | Does the mental health providers to population ratio predict the rate of deaths due to suicide?
 Samples | 3142 for Model 1, 2448 for Model 2
 Status | **REVISION REQUIRED.** This proposal needs to be revised.
 I want you to demonstrate the ability (in either Model 1 or Model 2) to work with something other than a linear or logistic model.
 The instructions explicitly said that you couldn't run two linear models.
 So you'll need to change either Model 1 or Model 2 accordingly.
 Finally, your predictors for Model 1 and Model 2 can overlap and you can use the same *key predictor* if you want, as you imply here, but I want at least two predictors in each model that aren't in the other model if you're using County Health Rankings data.
-Please resubmit revised outcomes, revised research questions and revised specifications of models for both Model 1 and Model 2 that meet these requirements and address the comments below via email to Dr. Love by **9 PM this Thursday 2022-04-07** using the subject "Revised Project B Plans".
-Thank you.

 [Back to Top](#project-b-plans)